jarlsondre/jarlsondre/README.md

-## Welcome to my profile!

-I'm a computer science student who likes working on web development in his spare time!

-Currently learning React and Django.
+## Jarl Sondre Sæther

+I'm a computer science student at NTNU, specializing in Artificial Intelligence.
+As a web developer I mostly work with Python and Django, but I also have experience with frontend development.

 <!--
 **jarlsondre/jarlsondre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.